Questions and answers: Act and Ordinance on identity checks in the event of serious danger to public order or domestic security in the country

 The relevant authorities are working continually in their own areas of activity and are in close dialogue with the Government.

 EU law does not prevent a Member State from taking necessary measures to maintain law and order and protect domestic security if a real and sufficiently serious threat exists that affects one of society's fundamental interests.
-The Act on special measures in the event of serious danger to public order or domestic security specifically aims to ensure public order and domestic security in the country.
+The Act on special measures in the event of serious danger to public order or internal security specifically aims to ensure public order and internal security in the country.

 ID checks on buses, trains and passenger ships when travelling to Sweden are a matter of checking the ID documents of passengers who are travelling from other EU countries.
 The EU's provisions in the area of asylum are based on the idea that an asylum seeker should seek asylum in the first safe country the asylum seeker comes to.
 The provisions of the Act or the Ordinance now adopted do not prevent a person present in this country from seeking asylum here.
 Accordingly, the provisions are not in conflict with the right of asylum.